Owlar/Master-Thesis/README.md

 # How to run?
 ### Preliminaries
 1. Have minimum Java Runtime version 11 (class file version 55) on the local machine.
-    * To setup, download Java JDK 11 from Oracle (sign-in required).
+    * Download Java JDK 11 from Oracle (sign-in required).
     * Environment variables need to be set as well.
 More specifically, set JAVA_HOME to the source of the downloaded JDK, and Path to %JAVA_HOME%\bin (and move it to the top when using Windows).